simpleweb/iOS-Development-For-Teams/Readme.md

 This is called the bundle id within XCode and is a reverse domain identifier which is unique per application.
 For example `uk.co.simpleweb.myapp`

-A shared App ID should be used in development unless you are using one of the following:
+A shared App ID should be used in development unless you are using services that are app specific like Push.
+A full list of these can be found in [the App ID guide](/guide/app_id/readme.md)

-  - App Groups
-  - Apple Pay
-  - Associated Domains
-  - Complete Protection
-  - Protected Unless Open
-  - Protected Until First User Authentication
-  - Game Center
-  - HealthKit
-  - HomeKit
-  - Compatible with Xcode 5
-  - Include CloudKit support
-  - (requires Xcode 6 and explicit App ID)
-  - In-App Purchase
-  - Network Extensions
-  - Personal VPN
-  - Push Notifications
-  - Wireless Accessory Configuration

 An App ID is however required before submitting to iTunes Connect.